mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

       win == 1, odds - 1, -1
     ),
     cumulative_earnings = cumsum(earnings)
   )

+total_bets <- nrow(bets)
-sum(bets$earnings)
+total_earnings <- sum(bets$earnings)

+# Print the results
+cat(
+  "Total number of bets:", total_bets, "\n",
+  "Total earnings:", total_earnings
+)
 ```

-    ## [1] 19.9
+    ## Total number of bets: 935
+    ##  Total earnings: 33

-Our strategy identified 919 potentially profitable bets and generated
+Over the test period, our strategy identified 935 potentially profitable
+bets.
+Assuming a uniform bet size of €1.00, the strategy would have
-cumulative earnings of €19.90
+generated cumulative earnings of €33.

-## 4.3 Outperforming the Market vs. a few lucky Wins
+## 4.3 Outperforming the Market or just a few lucky Wins?

 The cumulative earnings over the number of bets are plotted to assess
 the overall profitability and the pattern of wins and losses over the